About the Project

 The Software

-Python and C SDK paths support pipeline orchestration, delta generators, and evaluation workflows.
+Python and C SDK paths with pipeline orchestration, delta generators, and public test artifacts.
+Available on PyPI.

 04